805 Columbus Avenue

 - BS in Computer Science, College of Creative Studies at University of California, Santa Barbara

-Christo Wilson is an Associate Professor in the Khoury College of Computer Sciences at Northeastern University.
-He is a founding member of the Cybersecurity and Privacy Institute at Northeastern, and serves as director of the BS in Cybersecurity program.
-He is a 2019 Sloan Fellow and a 2019-2020 Fellow at the Berkman Klein Center for Internet & Society.
-Professor Wilson received his PhD from the University of California, Santa Barbara, working under Professor Ben Y. Zhao.
+Christo Wilson is an associate professor in the Khoury College of Computer Sciences at Northeastern University.
+He is a founding member of the Cybersecurity and Privacy Institute at Northeastern and serves as director of the BS in Cybersecurity program.
+In 2012, Wilson received his PhD from the University of California, Santa Barbara working under Professor Ben Y. Zhao.

-Professor Wilson’s research has earned widespread recognition.
+Wilson’s research has earned widespread recognition.
 He has received best paper awards at SIGCOMM, NDSS, and ICWSM, and honorable mentions at CHI and CSCW.
 His work on improving TLS security was recognized with an IEEE Cybersecurity Award for Innovation, and his work on understanding the impact of policy on DNSSEC deployment was honored with an IRTF/Internet Society Applied Networking Research Prize.
-Additionally, Professor Wilson’s work to model the privacy implications of online advertising received a Privacy Papers for Policymakers Award from the Future of Privacy Forum.
+Additionally, Wilson’s work on modeling the privacy implications of online advertising received a Privacy Papers for Policymakers Award from the Future of Privacy Forum.
 His work has been covered extensively in the press, including the CBS Evening News, Good Morning America, The Wall Street Journal, The Boston Globe, and The Washington Post.